nzzdev/Storytelling-Styleguide/pages/style/print-assets.md

 ## Q-to-Print-Template 2019

 This is the current template for all graphics.
+In the template, you will find an artboard for print graphics with the grid.
+Settings are in millimeters and CMYK.

 ```download
 title: Grafik-Template (.ait)